-Concreting Materials: Cement used will be Ordinary Portland Cemrent.
+Concreting Materials: Cement used will be Ordinary Portland Cement.
 All cement will be transported in watertight containers and will be protected from moisture until used.
 Caked or lumpy cement will not be used.

-2.3.7 Construction of Compost Slab
+2.3.6 Construction of Compost Slab

-The compost slab has an area of 12.5 m by 9 m, with an additional concrete screed area of 10.55 m.
+The compost slab has an area of 23.05 m by 9 m.
 The 100 mm thick reinforced concrete slabs are cast over ground beams B1, B2 and B3.
 The ground beams B1 and B2 have a depth of 0.3m while B3 has a depth of 0.4m from the top of the slab.
 B3 has a void on top of the beam centrally to receive a 100mm PVC pile cut in half sloping at 1% from the upper end to the lower end, connecting to the leachate tank at the end.
 Excavations will be done manually to receive the ground beams as per the drawings indicate.
 The maximum depth of excavation for the beams is 0.3m.
 The construction of the slab and ground beams include initially laying of HDPE membrane on the slab and beam footprint.
 Formwork will be added to the sides of the beams, and following that, the arrangement of the required reinforcing steel.
 Concrete will be poured for the ground beams, followed by the slabs.
 Concrete mixing will be done on site.